 This type of fee is rather common, and most businesses are rather familiar with its terms.
-This fee is tagged on every transaction you run, and they can be broken down into interchange and cents per transaction.
+This fee is tagged on every transaction you run.
+They can be broken down into interchange and cents per transaction.

-Both interchange and cents per transaction are the only mandatory fees in the whole process, as they’re charged by the credit card companies themselves.
-You can see it as paying Visa, Mastercard, and others for having the ability to accept their cards, and getting access to their customers.
+Both interchange and cents per transaction are the only mandatory fees in the whole process.
+They are charged by the credit card companies themselves.
+You can see it as paying Visa, Mastercard, and others for having the ability to accept their cards and getting access to their customers.